AnsahMohammad/StudySenseAI/README.md

 ## **Quick Start**

-1. The Django rest backend is present in `./study_sense`
+1. The Django REST backend is located in `./study_sense`
 2. The React frontend can be found in `./studySenseClient`
-3. Make sure you've installed necessary packages through `npm install`
+3. Install the necessary packages by running npm install. `npm install`
-4. Django runs in `port:8000` and React in `port:5173` by default
+4. Django runs on `port 8000`, and React runs on `port 5173` by default.
-5. Open terminal and run
+5. Open the terminal and execute the following command:

 ```bash
 chmod +x dev.sh